pydicom/pynetdicom/README.rst

 .. code-block:: python

-        from pynetdicom import AE, VerificationSOPClass
+        from pynetdicom3 import AE, VerificationSOPClass

         # Or we can use the inbuilt Verification SOP Class
         ae = AE(port=11112, scp_sop_class=[VerificationSOPClass])